 There are many types of coagulation tests.
-Several of them are explained in the sections below.
+The sections below include explanations of several of them.

 Complete blood count (CBC)

 Your doctor may order a complete blood count (CBC) as part of your routine physical.
-It can alert your doctor if you have anemia or a low platelet count, which can interfere with your ability to clot.
+The results of the test can alert your doctor if you have anemia or a low platelet count, which can interfere with your ability to clot.

 Factor V assay

 This test measures Factor V, a substance involved in clotting.
 An abnormally low level may be indicative of liver disease, primary fibrinolysis (a breakdown of clots), or disseminated intravascular coagulation (DIC).

 Fibrinogen is a protein made by your liver.
 This test measures how much fibrinogen is in your blood.
 Abnormal results may be a sign of excessive bleeding or hemorrhage, fibrinolysis, or placental abruption, which is a separation of the placenta from the uterine wall.

 Prothrombin time (PT or PT-INR)

-Prothrombin is another protein produced in your liver.
+Prothrombin is another protein your liver produces.
 The prothrombin time (PT) test measures how well and how long it takes your blood to clot.
 It normally takes about 25 to 30 seconds.
 It may take longer if you take blood thinners.
 Other reasons for abnormal results include hemophilia, liver disease, and malabsorption.
-It’s also useful in monitoring those who take medications that affect clotting, such as warfarin.
+It’s also useful in monitoring those who take medications that affect clotting, such as warfarin (Coumadin).

-Results are given in the number of seconds it takes to clot.
+Results are given in the number of seconds it takes the blood to clot.
 Sometimes the PT test uses a calculation called the international normalized ratio (INR) to compare results of different laboratories.